jimmc414/LLM_EVAL/readme.md

 # LLM Mirror Test

-## Personality and theory of mind evaluation of Dec 2024 Frontier models
+## Personality and Theory of Mind evaluations of Dec 2024 Frontier models

 ### Core Philosophy